-125g Quality Fresh Raw Meat (beef, chicken or turkey)
+125g Quality Fresh Raw Meat

 Why raw?
 The natural enzymes in fresh raw meat are an essential component of a dog’s digestive process.
 A dog consuming mostly processed or cooked meat likely receives little or none of these natural enzymes and must rely on their body to manufacture many or all of the enzymes they need for healthy digestion.
 A dog’s pancreas produces protease, amylase, and lipase, but likely not enough to completely digest cooked food – this can result in indigestion, discomfort, gas, insufficient nutrient absorption, an imbalance of gut flora and or fungal overgrowth in the gut (which can in-turn effect skin condition and immunity).

 While I’m an advocate for raw feeding, I personally don’t feed bones as Lulu is what’s known as a ‘hard chewer’.
 In her fast and furious approach to bones she often bites off chunks that are too large to swallow safely without risk of choking or blockage, and with a bull terrier’s strength of jaw the risk of cracking teeth (which can lead to painful abscesses and expensive surgery) is just too great.
 In lieu of bones I often slip in a spoonful broth and bone mash, a byproduct of bone broth I make weekly for myself, into her meal to give her an extra dose of bioavailable calcium and collagen.
 I also brush her teeth every second day so she doesn’t miss out on dental hygiene without bones in her diet.

 For those who are similarly not keen on feeding bones but don’t regularly make bone broth (most of you reading this!), Chia seeds are a great source of calcium, magnesium, phosphorus and protein.
 1 tsp of chia thrown in the spice grinder with the rest of the supplements will give a boost of those minerals essential to bone health.